Choosing an Inflatable Dinghy

 Make sure that you carry some basic safety gear aboard your inflatable when you go exploring.
 We recommend putting the following items in a bag and tying it securely to the dinghy:

-Communication equipment: handheld VHF.
-Models that include a GPS receiver, like our VHF460, also function as a distress beacon with Digital Selective Calling.
+Communication equipment: Keep a handheld VHF onboard.
+Models that include a GPS receiver also function as a distress beacon with Digital Selective Calling.

-Oars or paddles, engine spares including spark plugs and a spark plug wrench, basic tools, a small anchor and 200' of small line, and of course PFDs.
+Oars or paddles, engine spares including spark plugs and a spark plug wrench, basic tools, a small anchor and 200' of small line, and of course life jackets for everyone onboard.